Your Discovery Rights in Drug Cases: What You're Entitled to See

 What Is Discovery?

-Discovery is the legal process where the prosecution has to share evidence with the defense.
+Discovery is the legal process where the prosecution has to share that evidence with the defense.
 Police reports.
 Lab results.
 Witness statements.
 Surveillance footage.
 Informant information.
 All of it.

 This isn't optional.
 It's a constitutional right under Brady v.
-Maryland — a Supreme Court ruling that says prosecutors must share any evidence that could help your defense.
-The prosecution must turn over evidence that could help your defense — including evidence they'd rather you never see.
+Maryland, a Supreme Court ruling that says prosecutors must share any evidence that could help your defense.
+The prosecution must turn over evidence that could help your defense, including evidence they'd rather you never see.

 What You Should Be Asking For